For Tim Sweeney, advancing Epic means racing into AR and VR

 "Photo-real is possible on mobile devices now, you can do it," responds Sweeney, who has a habit of highlighting Korean mobile games like Blade II as an example of high-quality UE4-powered mobile graphics.

 "Yeah, but image-based lighting of that caliber with 20 million polygon cars?
 You're not going to be doing that for a while," says Libreri.
-"But! there are hybrid models of these, as well. [...]
+"But there are hybrid models of these, as well. [...]
 I think we're going to see all sorts of hybrid graphics happening over the next few years as people sort of explore the potential."

 But while Sweeney is passionate about mobile AR and VR, he's confident that high-end PC VR headsets are going to be driving innovation in the market -- on both the design and technology fronts -- for years to come.